devlongs/devlongs/README.md

 I juggle between solidity and golang.
 That's my life in a nutshell; an interesting one right? 😊

 I love to build solutions to real problems.
-Outside of coding, I am an avid chelsea fan, and like to hangout with friends too.
+Outside of coding, I am an avid Chelsea fan, and like to hangout with friends too.